 September 29-30, 2018 - Hancock Shaker Village, Pittsfield, MA

-Experience a distinctive culinary movement in the Berkshires - where farms and restaurants have created a world-class food culture by long ago committing to using local seasonal ingredients
+Experience a distinctive culinary movement in the Berkshires - where farms and restaurants long ago created a world-class food culture together by committing to using local seasonal ingredients

 What's New for 2018

 Yes, 2017 Farm to Fork Fondo - Berkshires was awesome!
 Guess what??
 We have even more updates and amenities for 2018, including:

 - Updated routes and an enhanced Stages Segment Challenge with on-site upload station

 - New pre-ride Forto coffee station with free cold-brew coffee shots

 - Another brand spankin' new Bianchi bike to give away

 - New merchandise items including the official 2018 Farm to Fork Fondo kit by Pactimo and new artist's collection